alisi1989/RFMIX2-Pipeline-to-plot/README.md

 The GAP pipeline consists of three separate Python scripts: 1) RFMIX2ToBed4GAP.py; 2) BedToGAP.py (this script creates the input file for GAP); 3) GAP.py.
 Users will need to change their working directory to “GAP” in the “RFMIX2-Pipeline-to-plot-main” directory (e.g., cd RFMIX2-Pipeline-to-plot-main/GAP/).

+**Step 1**
-Step 1: Combine the RFMIX2 output files for all the chromosomes per individual into a single file and merge all the individuals together.
+Combine the RFMIX2 output files for all the chromosomes per individual into a single file and merge all the individuals together.
 The RFMIX2 software generates a *.rfmix.Q (global ancestry information) output file for each chromosome per individual.
 Users must ensure that the output file names from RFMIX2 include the name of the individual (e.g., Mozabite1) followed by “_chr” and then the chromosome number (e.g., _chr2 for chromosome 2).
 This entire name or prefix must appear before the *.rfmix.Q extension (e.g., Mozabite1_chr2.rfmix.Q).
 To combine chromosomes per individual into a single file, users will execute the Python script below:
 Basic command line: